Noemi890/Noemi890/README.md

 - 🔭 I’m currently working on a web chat app built with Typescript and Firebase.
 - 🎓 Recently graduated from <a href="https://boolean.co.uk/">Boolean Uk</a>
-- 🌱 I’m still growing my knowledge on React and Javascript
+- 🌱 I’m still growing my knowledge on Typescript
 - 🔍 Looking for Junior/Entry Level/Internships Software Developer roles.
-- 📗 Currently learning Redux and Typescript
+- 📗 Currently learning how to use Supabase
-  - My next goal will be looking over Python and C#
 - ⚡ Fun facts:
   - In my spare time I love playing Videogames 🕹️
      - God Of War is my absolute favourite so far :godmode:, alongside Hogwarts Legacy 🪄 and all the Final Fantasy Franchise ⚔️